3 Get Started: Configuration

 csv-out flag.
 The required dependencies

-for the named packages are automatically discovered included.
+for the named packages are automatically discovered and included.
 Optionally use the

 --include-suggests flag to also discover and add suggested packages.